Apple Ginger Coffee Cake

 The Hit of the Party: Apple Ginger Coffee Cake

-A Few More Goodies from the Menu (stay tuned for the recipes):
+A Few More Recipes from the Brunch/Party Menu:

 Cranberry White Chocolate Cookies with Crystallized Ginger